FOSSBilling/api-worker/src/releases/v1/README.md

 This endpoint fetches release data from the Versions Service and adds a basic `support` field to each version.
 The support status is determined by comparing each version to the latest release:

-- Latest version: `supported`
+- Latest version: `latest`
-- Versions with only patch-level differences: `unsupported`
+- Versions with only patch-level differences: `outdated`
-- All other versions: `supported`
+- All other versions: `insecure`

 **Request:**